 15. Add Prospects to Your Newsletter

 When you start communications with your prospects, you never know where the conversation may lead.
 Adding prospects to your newsletter is a great way to integrate your sales prospecting efforts with the rest of your content marketing strategies.
-Newsletters can expose prospects to your brand and “warm them up” while they make a decision on whether to move forward with a purchase.
+Newsletters can expose prospects to your brand and “warm them up” while they decide on whether to move forward with a purchase.

 16. Promote Sponsored Content with Informational Content